-Nikon has been making full-frame cameras for more than 12 years, and their overall lineup today can seem overwhelming.
+Nikon has been making full-frame digital cameras for more than 15 years, and their huge lineup today can seem overwhelming.
 In this article, I’ll compare Nikon’s entire full-frame (FX) camera lineup and explain which of these cameras might be a good choice for your photography.
+This list includes every full-frame digital camera that Nikon has ever made, including those which are now discontinued, although I’m especially focusing on the current cameras.

 Table of Contents